 Out of the Black

 Almost to the hour of Athrawes' attack on Commena, an Insurrectionist fleet broke the veil in the Ysta system.
 It was led by fifteen capital ships of the Harbingers; all were infamous and foreboding vessels to any fleetmaster, but one above all inspired fear in those who recognised it.
 It was a Shogun-class battleship, a design unique to Akira’s shipyards.
 Long in service to the Ist Legion, few vessels save the Gloriana behemoths outclassed it, and it was named the Storm Unbound.
-This was the flagship of the First Sentinel; Susanoo Empyon himself had come to smite the would-be avengers.
+This was the flagship of the First Marshal; Susanoo Empyon himself had come to smite the would-be avengers.

 Clearing the minefields before them with scything volleys of las-fire, the Insurrectionists struck out having lost only a single escort vessel and two more heavily damaged.
 Swiftly they assumed a formation of three prongs, the battleships and grand cruisers sailing in loose pairs, surrounded by their lessers.
 Their targets had already been allocated, whether through foresight or intelligence given by traitorous hands.
 The Supression Muster had been caught in a state of half-preparedness, with many of their vessels still taking on troops and supplies from the surface.
 Worse still, the Dominus-class Taranis was still hanging in orbit, festooned with repair scaffolds after its flight from Sidon Ultra and unable to respond until these were removed.